 A. Students may withdraw from a credit course(s) after the defined Add/Drop period but before the published deadline in the Schedule of Classes.
 Students who withdraw from a credit course(s) will receive a grade of "W." The withdrawn credit course and the grade of "W" will appear on the student's transcript, however, no credit or quality points will be assigned.
-Students must submit a completed Add/Drop form to Registration and Records or they may withdraw online via PeopleSoft.
+Students must submit a completed Add/Drop form to Registration and Records or they may withdraw online via myFCC.

-For athletes, veterans, financial aid recipients, and international students, a "W" may have an adverse impact on their athletic eligibility, housing allowance, veterans' benefits, financial obligation, academic progress, or visa status.
-For all other students, a withdrawal is an unsuccessful attempt and will be calculated as part of their completion rate.
-Because of the potential impact of a withdrawal, students should confer with the Counseling and Advising Office, Financial Aid Office, Veterans Center, or Director of Athletics prior to initiating a course withdrawal.
+A withdrawal is an unsuccessful attempt and will be calculated as part of a student's completion rate.
+A "W" may have an adverse impact on athletic eligibility, housing allowance, veterans' benefits, financial obligations, academic progress, or visa status.
+Because of the potential impact of a withdrawal, students should confer with an academic advisor, and if applicable, staff within Financial Aid, Veteran and Military Services, or Athletics prior to initiating a course withdrawal.